dabrze/CheckMyBlob/README.md

 ## Reproducing PDB file processing

 To process PDB files as described in the article, follow the steps described in the `GatherData` folder.
-This requires additional software and fairly setup procedures, that is why we also provided the classification ready data sets described above.
+This requires additional software and a fairly complex setup procedure.
+That is why we also provided the classification ready data sets (all_summary, cmd, cl, tamc) described above.

 ## Contact